Soft Calibration Objectives for Neural Networks: Complete Table of Results

 \section{Complete Table of Results}

 We perform thorough experimentation for the full cross-product of primary and secondary losses for each dataset.
 We tune several hyperparameters (section \ref{sec:hyperparam-tuning}) for each of these settings.
-For the CIFAR-100 and CIFAR-10 datasets we consider three primary loss functions: Cross-Entropy, MSE, and Focal.
-For ImageNet, we consider only the Cross-Entropy primary loss since the other two did not match its performance in our experiments.
+For the CIFAR-100 and CIFAR-10 datasets we consider three primary loss functions: cross-entropy, MSE, and Focal.
+For ImageNet, we consider only the cross-entropy primary loss since the other two did not match its performance in our experiments.
 We consider five secondary losses: MMCE \citep{Kumar2018TrainableCM}, AvUC \citep{Krishnan2020ImprovingMC}, AvUC-GS (section \ref{sec:avuc-gs}), SB-ECE (section 4.1), and S-AvUC (section 4.2).
 We also consider the setting with no secondary loss.
 This leads to 18 configurations ($3 \times 6$) for CIFAR-100, 18 configurations ($3 \times 6$) for CIFAR-10 and 6 configurations ($1 \times 6$) for ImageNet for a total of 42 hyperparameter tunings.
 The results for the ``best'' (section \ref{sec:hyperparam-tuning}) hyperparameter configuration for each of these settings are listed in Table \ref{tab:all-test-results}.

 In order to measure calibration of a model we consider (1) the ECE of the trained model, (2) the ECE with standard post-hoc temperature scaling, and (3) the ECE with post-hoc temperature scaling for the SB-ECE objective.
 The ECE measured here is $\ell_2$ norm equal-mass ECE with 15 bins.
-We also measured the Mean Sweep Calibration Error \citep{Roelofs2020MitigatingBI} but do not include it in table \ref{tab:all-test-results} for readability purposes.
-There isn't one secondary loss that is always the best across datasets and primary losses.
-However, we do see that for all three datasets, the best ECE values for the trained model result from Soft Calibration Objectives used as secondary losses.
+We showed in Figure \ref{fig:result-overview-cohen-d} that the S-AvUC loss performs best aggregated across settings of datasets and primary losses.
+However, there isn't one secondary loss that is always the best for every setting.
+Even so, we do see that for all three datasets, the best ECE values for the trained model result from Soft Calibration Objectives used as secondary losses.
+These wins come at the cost of less than 1\% accuracy.
 Soft Calibration Objectives are also either the best or equivalent to other methods for all datasets when we consider the numbers after temperature scaling.
 Note that post-hoc temperature scaling doesn't always help and should be used only if applying it results in better calibration than the trained model on some held out dataset.